The word macrobiotic comes from the Greek words macro, which means large or long, and bio, which means life.

 Alternative therapies advertised on the web almost always cost quite a lot of money.
 Before you start taking anything, make sure you have thought about the ongoing cost.

-Macrobiotic practitioners in the UK can charge very different rates for their consultations and guidance.
+Macrobiotic practitioners in the UK can charge very different rates.
 These can become very expensive over time.
 Private counselling sessions at some clinics cost up to £180 each.

 A word of caution

 If you decide to try a macrobiotic diet, you should only see a practitioner who is properly trained.
 There are several macrobiotic organisations that train people to become practitioners.
 But no single professional organisation regulates macrobiotic practitioners in the UK.
 There is no law to say that they must have any training, and no recognised qualification either.

 - How many years of training have you had?